Blue Sky Laws and Secondary Trading and Resales in Regulation A Offerings

 Issuers conducting securities offering under Regulation A should consider the following factors impacting liquidity and resales:

 - Secondary sales of securities by investors in Tier 1 Regulation A Offerings are limited to $6 million in a 1 month period.

 - Secondary sales of securities by investors in a Tier 2 Regulation A Offering, at the time of the Regulation A offering and 12 months thereafter cannot exceed 30 percent of the aggregate offering price of the offering.

 - The shares sold by non-affiliates in Regulation A + Offering are unrestricted securities upon qualification by the SEC of the Form 1-A Offering Circular.

 - For issuers seeking quotation on the OTC Markets, the issuer’s sponsoring market maker may immediately file a Form 211 with the Financial Industry Regulatory Authority (“FINRA”) to initiate quotation of the issuer’s shares upon SEC qualification of the Regulation A+ offering.

 - The issuers eligibility to be quoted on OTC Markets OTCQX and OTCQB will occur after FINRA clearance of the Form 211.

 - The sponsoring market maker will quote the issuer’s shares for first 30 days, after clearance of the Form 211 by FINRA.

 - State blue sky laws relating to secondary trading are applicable to secondary trading of securities sold in Regulation A Offerings & issuers should ensure an exemption is available.

-This securities law blog post is provided as a general informational service to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
+This securities law blog post is provided as a general informational service about Regulation A and going public to clients and friends of Hamilton & Associates Law Group and should not be construed as, and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.